elvanalandi/Home-Cybersecurity-Lab/Splunk/Splunk SOAR/Threat Intelligence Integration/README.md

 - [AbuseIPDB Integration Steps](#abuseipdb-integration-steps)

 ### Overview
-This project demonstrates how to integrate Threat Intelligence platform like VirusTotal and AbuseIPDB with Splunk SOAR  enrich Indicators of Compromise (IOCs) and enhance automated threat analysis and response capabilities.
+This project demonstrates how to integrate Threat Intelligence platform like VirusTotal and AbuseIPDB with Splunk SOAR to enrich Indicators of Compromise (IOCs) and enhance automated threat analysis and response capabilities.

 ### Requirements
 - A running and accessible instance of **Splunk SOAR**